upenn-libraries/discovery-app/README-docker.md

 repository, so that your build doesn't pick up files lying around in the repo where you do development.

+Note that Gemfile.lock stores a commit hash for git repos it depends upon.
+If such a dependency is updated, remember to run `bundle update --source gem` in THIS repo and commit the change.

 ```
 # checkout the branch you want to build the image for
 git checkout develop